Hopefully, your divorce will be uncontested.

 Divorce puts children in a place of having to accept changes that affect them and that are not under their control.
 This can be disruptive and unsettling.
 Give your children relevant information as it is decided to help prepare them for changes in their lives including where and with whom they will live.

 Consider seeking support and guidance from a psychologist who regularly works with children and families.
-Mental health professionals can help you to develop a parenting plan, assess family dynamics, and make targeted suggestions based on each family member’s needs.
+Mental health professionals can help you to develop a parenting plan and assess family dynamics.
+Your family therapist can make targeted suggestions based on each family member’s needs.

-Why – They deserve to know.
+Why – They deserve to know at least basically about the divorce.
 Talking to them will help them process and adjust to the changes that lie ahead.
 Starting a process of dialogue will promote future conversations to monitor how they are doing.

-Divorce is a family-centered change that while initiated by parents, has the potential to affect children tremendously.
+Divorce is a family-centered change that is initiated by parents, not the children.
+But divorce has the potential to affect children tremendously.
 Keeping your children appropriately informed will help to minimize their insecurities, and reassure them that you are still there as their parents.